 President, Mississippi Council of the Social Studies

 For the past three years, I have attended the Kennesaw State University (KSU) Conference on Young Adult Literature (YAL), which has fallen on the Monday after my university’s (Mississippi State University) spring break.
-I also get to meet up with my good friend, Dr. Steve Bickmore (Associate Professor at UNLV), whose scholarly expertise includes young adult literature (check out his blog: Bickmore's YA Wednesday).
+I also get to meet up with my good friend, Dr. Steve Bickmore (Associate Professor at UNLV), whose scholarly expertise includes young adult literature (check out his blog).

 Typically, I fetch Steve from the Atlanta airport on the Sunday before the conference.
 As soon as his luggage is loaded into the car, our conversation picks up right where we left off (Steve was the keynote speaker for the Mississippi Council for the Social Studies this past October) as if there had simply been a pause in our friendly banter rather than a five-month hiatus.
 Our talk of family, politics—we stand on different sides of the political fence, religion, and sports eventually turns to synchronizing our YAL conference presentation, reading list suggestions, and future writing projects all while squeezing in a couple of rounds of golf and partaking of the local cuisine (Provino’s Italian Restaurant never disappoints and the dessert is not to be missed!).

 Both Kennesaw and KSU have experienced tremendous growth over the last few decades.
-The YAL conference (KSU Conference on Young Adult Literature), hosted by the KSU’s Bagwell College of Education, is in its 24th year.
+The YAL conference, hosted by the KSU’s Bagwell College of Education, is in its 24th year.
 The conference provides a first-rate lineup of authors, which this year included Sandra Neil Wallace, Rich Wallace, A. S. King, and Meg Medina.
 (Props to Associate Professor, Bryan Gillis for his service as director of the conference this past eight years!)
 Each author gives a book talk, which also often contains valuable nuggets about their research, writing process, and the challenges of publication.
 A “Q & A” follows along with concurrent sessions, book giveaways, a luncheon, awards, book signings, and interactions with the authors.

 In regards to YAL, Steve first opened the pages of possibility for me by suggesting that I read Roll of Thunder: Hear My Cry.
 Although a bit ambivalent at first, reading this Newbery Medal winning work of historical fiction convinced me that YAL had much to offer to both ELA and the Social Studies.
 As a result, I have read many more compelling YAL books—often at Steve’s suggestion, which shed light on the human experience—a common point of interest for both content areas.
 Some of these titles include: Chains, Death Coming Up the Hill, March, Muckers, Mississippi Trial, 1955, Out of the Dust, and, most recently, Bound by Ice.